nkind/air-prairies/README.md

 npm install express<br>
 npm install ejs<br>

-finally, run node app.js to start ther server.
+Finally, run 'node app.j's  in the terminal to start ther server. <br>
 The localhost should be listening at: http://localhost:2020/search